William C. Sullivan: Civil rights feuding

-A number of days after Hoover called King "the most notorious liar in the country" at a press conference, it has been suggested by some that Sullivan wrote an anonymous letter to King calling him a "filthy, abnormal animal" and telling him that there "is only one thing left for you to do".
+A number of days later, Hoover called King "the most notorious liar in the country" at a press conference.
+It has been suggested by some that Sullivan wrote an anonymous letter to King calling him a "filthy, abnormal animal" and telling him that there "is only one thing left for you to do".

 President Lyndon Johnson, not questioning the reason for Hoover's statement but realizing the political impact for the next election, forced Hoover to apologize.
 Hoover and King did meet at FBI Headquarters, but no one knows what happened.
 Some sources claim that Hoover had all of King's files and telephone transcripts on his desk.
 Ultimately, it was Sullivan who was responsible for gathering all the information on King.

 After Hoover's death in May 1972, U.S. Attorney General Richard Kleindienst appointed Sullivan director of the newly created Office of National Narcotics Intelligence under the Department of Justice in June 1972.
 Sullivan had hoped to replace Hoover as the director of the FBI, but was passed over by President Richard Nixon in favor of loyalist L. Patrick Gray.